-- Hosting the International Christian Youth Conference to foster spiritual growth and formation, provide opportunities to establish lifelong friendships with Christians from other cultures and to provide effective evangelism training.
+- Hosting the International Christian Youth Conference to foster spiritual growth and formation, providing opportunities to establish lifelong friendships with Christians from other cultures and providing effective evangelism training.

 - Working for Christian unity through international dialogue with other Christian World Communions.